 For breast cancer patients, especially left-sided, that depth control is of utmost importance.
 Traditional radiation uses x-rays that deposit excess radiation before and after the targeted tumor.

-On the other hand, as its name suggests, proton therapy uses protons, heavier particles that are more easily controlled than x-rays.
+On the other hand, as its name suggests, proton therapy for breast cancer uses protons, heavier particles that are more easily controlled than x-rays.
 Proton therapy deposits most of the radiation at the tumor without continuing beyond the targeted area.
 This precise depth control lowers the risk of damage to healthy cells and vital organs, such as the heart and lungs.

 Felicia says that was the clincher.
 “I’m young.
 I still have a lot of life ahead of me, so I didn’t want to cause any more damage, especially with my heart being there.
 So that really made me choose proton therapy.”